Clemapfel/jluna/docs/manual.md

 ### Getting the Result of Julia Code

 Often, we want to access whatever result a piece of code returns.
-To do this in jluna, we capture the C++-side return value of `safe_eval` using a C++-side variable:
+To do this using jluna, we capture the C++-side return value of `safe_eval`:

 ```cpp
 Int64 result = Main.safe_eval("return 1234");